chungg/chungg.github.io/_posts/2021-09-06-dataframes.markdown

 If you are memory constrained, Vaex is the only solution which by default lazy loads data but you can also conserve memory using Polars and Arrow by explicitly selecting columns.

+**Ultimately, regardless of the dataframe library chosen, storing tabular data in a binary format like Parquet will net the biggest performance gains as serialisation represents the vast majority of time spent when processing data**